comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-spec.md

     equipment_type: EquipmentType
 ```

 The `EquipmentItem` model represents each individual item that is part of an `EquipmentType`.
 The integer `id` acts as a primary key for the database. `display_status` controls whether or not the item will be part of the available count displayed under each `EquipmentType` card on the equipment home page.
 Finally, the `type_id` relates the item back to its associated `EquipmentType` using the id of the type.
+The `return_description` is used exclusively in the backend to compile reservation return descriptions.

 The `ItemDetails` model extends the `EquipmentItem` model with an `EquipmentType` field of the item's associated type.